thisissandip/lets-party/README.md

 A chrome extension to watch Disney+ Hotsar with your friends and family built with NodeJS, Express, Socket.io and Heroku.

 Me and my friends couldn't find a working chrome extension to stream Marvel's Loki in Hotstar.
-So I decided to make it myself and built this amazing project in just under 8 hours.
+So I decided to make it myself and built this project in just under 8 hours.
 Well it was fun!

 I have plans to extend this for Netflix and Amazon Prime.
 If you would like to contribute, the doors are all open :smile: refer the contribution guide below.